Yukon Quest: Dog health

 Many of the Quest's rules are intended to ensure the health of dogs in hazardous conditions.
 This process begins before the race, when all dogs must be examined by race veterinarians, who certify that the animals are suited and healthy enough to participate.
 Before the race, dog equipment also must be checked by race officials.
 Padded harnesses are required, each musher must carry an appropriate amount of food, and additional food supplies must be in position at checkpoints.

 Mushers must start the race with at most fourteen dogs and finish with no fewer than six in harness (additional dogs may be carried in the sled basket).
 Dogs are visually examined by veterinarians stationed at every checkpoint, and mushers can be ejected and banned from the race for mistreating dogs.
 Dog whips and forced feeding are forbidden.
 Participating dogs may not receive injections during the race or be under the influence of performance-enhancing substances such as steroids.
 The race marshal may remove any team from the race for violations of these rules or substandard dog care.

+Organization officials and race veterinarians award one team each year with the Humanitarian Award for exemplary dog care.
+In 2023 the team of Amanda Otto, who placed second, was in such good condition at the end of the race, still yelping and pulling, that she was awarded in the first unanimous decision in race history.